VTB-DS/MLKIT/README.md

 VTB MLKIT
 ===============================

-A framework optimised for binary classification tasks.
-Developed by VTB risk data scientists and engineers
+A framework optimised for binary classification tasks, developed by VTB risk data scientists and engineers

 Modules
 ----------------